fission-codes/whitepaper-old-format/xx-SCaaS.md

 Smart contract programming has been largely written by developers with primarily a traditional web background.
 Tooling and perspective is often limiuted to a classic single-application mindset, not taking stock of the unique tradeoffs of running on a global system.

+While most smart contracts use cases today are written totally bespoke, effectievly carving up the shared word computer into discrete fifedoms, we the microcontract/interlock design pattern

 # Status Codes

 # CQRS: Command / Query Separation

 * Queries can run lcoally for free / gasless
-*

 ## State Reuse

 > NB these diagrams are conceptual, and actual implementation may combine layers into a single smart contract

-As is becoming imncreasingly common, splittingh state from behaviour encourages reuse, behaviour upgradability, &c.
+As is becoming imncreasingly common, splitting state from behaviour encourages reuse, behaviour upgradability, &c.
 This pattern is not unlike a networked database in a traditional microservice architecture.

 ```
        State